 A chargeback will also occur if you don’t respond to a retrieval request, the request is left unanswered or the supporting documentation you’ve supplied isn’t sufficient/not accepted by the cardholder’s bank.

-Scenarios where chargebacks can occur:
+Other scenarios where chargebacks can occur include:

 - unauthorised transactions and unauthorised use of card